Strange Planet

-Strange Planet is a 1999 Australian comedy directed by Emma-Kate Croghan and starring Claudia Karvan.
+Strange Planet is a 1999 Australian dramedy film directed by Emma-Kate Croghan and starring Claudia Karvan, Naomi Watts, Alice Garner and Hugo Weaving.
+The film takes place in Sydney between New Year's Eve 1998 and January 2000.
 It was Croghan's follow up to Love and Other Catastrophes and used many of the same cast and crew.

 Plot

 The film explores the lives of three male friends and three female friends over the course of one year.
 Judy has an affair with her married boss.
 Sally is a party girl open to all experiences.
 Alice is morally strict but feels stuck.

 Ewan is a lawyer who hates the law.
 Joel is left by his wife.
 Neil is desperate for love.